vuemodel/core/docs/getting-started.md

 piniaLocalStorageState.mockLatencyMs = 250 // add a 250ms delay to every request
 ```

-## Create your first Model
+## Creating our first Model
 We use [PiniaORM](https://pinia-orm.codedredd.de/) to manage models on the frontend.
 This doc will give examples to get you up and running, yet we **highly recommend** going through the [PiniaORM Documentation](https://pinia-orm.codedredd.de/).
 It's the foundation of VueModel.

-To start, we sugget creating a `src/models` directory for your models.
+To start, we sugget creating a `src/models` directory for our models.

 (copied from [https://pinia-orm.codedredd.de/guide/getting-started/quick-start](https://pinia-orm.codedredd.de/guide/getting-started/quick-start))